 - The aircraft propulsion system(s) must be "safed" (fuse or arming plug removed) during any time when crew members are preparing/handling the aircraft - Maximum flight support crew is: pilot, observer, and ground crew - Observer and all ground crew must be students.
 Only the pilot may be a non-student - The upwind turn will be made after passing the upwind marker.
 The downwind turn will be made after passing the downwind marker.
 Upwind and downwind markers will be 500 ft from the starting line.
 Aircraft must be "straight and level" when passing the turn marker before initiating a turn - "Successful" Landing Aircraft must land on the paved portion of the runway.
 Aircraft may "run-off" the runway during roll-out.
 Aircraft may not "bounce" off the runway - Aircraft obtaining "significant" damage during landing will not receive a score for that flight.
 Determination of "significant" is solely at the discretion of the Flight Line Judge - Flight altitude must be sufficient for safe terrain clearance and low enough to maintain good visual contact with the aircraft.
-Decisions on safe flight altitude will be at the discretion of the Flight Line Judge and all rulings will be final - Additional information is included in the FAQ (Frequently Asked Questions)
+Decisions on safe flight altitude will be at the discretion of the Flight Line Judge and all rulings will be final - All instructions from the Flight Line Judge must be followed IMMEDIATELY.
+Failure to do so may result in a loss of mission attempt or in the case of multiple or serious infractions, loss of future flight attempts - Additional information is included in the FAQ (Frequently Asked Questions)